Blog

 How can I know if I am in impedance-matching conditions?

-Most professional equipment is designed to have low enough output impedance to meet these conditions regardless of the headphone that is connected to it.
+Most professional equipment is designed to have low enough output impedance to meet these conditions regardless of the headphones connected to it.

 CONNECT 2